What led Google to abandon Google Glass

 Despite being a revolutionary product that promised to change the way people interact with technology, it did not live up to expectations.

-Furthermore, privacy concerns regarding the device's camera and recording capabilities also contributed to its demise.
+Additionally, privacy concerns regarding the device's camera and recording capabilities also contributed to its demise.

 Many establishments have banned the use of Google Glass due to these concerns, causing a significant setback in widespread adoption.